lfoscari/bitcoin2graph/README.txt

 TODO:
 - Figure out how to add information to arcs and nodes
 - Avoid scanning two times the blocks for performance [likely impossible]
-- Remove graphviz exporter
-- Use https://fastutil.di.unimi.it for the queue